play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 docker container run -v HOST_PATH:CONTAINER_PATH [OPTIONS] IMAGE [CMD]
 ```

 Note: HOST_PATH and CONTAINER_PATH can be a folder or file.
-HOST_PATH must exist before running this command.

-Several cases to consider:
-- the CONTAINER_PATH does not exist within the container
-- the CONTAINER_PATH exists within the container
+None of the Paths have to exist before starting the Container as they will be created automatically during the start.

 ### 1st case